Business Entity Formation

 The owners of corporations and LLC’s enjoy limited liability for the obligations of corporation or LLC.

 One of the most significant tax aspects is whether the business is a “flow-through” entity.
 What this means is that income flows through to the owners of the business for tax purposes, and each owner pays income tax on his share of the business’s income.
 This avoids (either mostly or entirely) any income tax at the entity level, with the result that the owners of the organization pay tax only once on the income of the business.
 Of course, an owner must have cash with which to pay the tax on his share of the income, and the ability to withdraw the cash from the business without adverse tax consequences is one of the factors considered by counsel in advising on the correct form of business entity.

 If an organization is losing money, “a flow-through” entity allows the owners to deduct the losses of the business on their personal tax returns.
-Tax law imposes significant limitations on the ability on owners to deduct the losses of the business on their personal tax returns, and the choice of entity can have an important bearing on whether the losses can be used personally.
+The tax law imposes significant limitations on the ability of owners to deduct the losses of the business on their personal tax returns, and the choice of entity can have an important bearing on whether the losses can be used personally.
 If you have a specific question about tax implications, contact our San Jose business entity formation lawyer.